assu-2000/KAI-Scheduler/docs/developer/designs/time-aware-fairness/time-aware-fairness.md

 ```Go
 fairShare := amountToGiveInCurrentRound * (overQuotaWeight / totalWeights)
 ```
 This calculation is done for each resource type.
+The result of this calculation is later capped with the requested resource of the queue, so each round of this calculation for all queues could result in remaining capcacity to divide - this is run in rounds, each time with the updated remaining unsatisfied queues, untill all resources are divided or all queues get their request.

 For convenience, we'll write it out as a formula: